-Prior to becoming a therapist, I was plant-based chef specializing in raw foods and had a line products in stores called Holy Chow.
+Prior to becoming a therapist, I was plant-based chef specializing in whole foods and even had a line of products in stores called Holy Chow.
 Before venturing into nutrition, I owned and operated one of the first Pilates studios in Portland, Oregon.
 It’s safe to say that exploring health and wellness has been a passion of mine for most of my life.

 I hold a master’s degree in Counselor Education from Portland State University and am a Licensed Professional Counselor in the state of Oregon (#C3249).
 I’m also certified in Plant Based Nutrition through Cornell University.

 “From the beginning, I sensed a remarkable amount of trust, compassion, and kindness which allowed me to express myself openly.
 I couldn’t have asked for a better or more transformative experience.” ~ Alexi M.

 “Kerry is exceptionally kind and genuinely warm.
 She welcomes the whole of me, especially the parts of me that I have traditionally kept hidden.” ~ Sophie M.